FMLA Serious Health Condition: Everything You Need to Know

 The federal Family and Medical Leave Act allows eligible employees the legal right to take up to 12 weeks off to recuperate from a serious health condition.3 min read

-The federal Family and Medical Leave Act (FMLA) allows eligible employees the legal right to take up to 12 weeks off to recuperate from a serious health condition or to take care of a family member that has a serious health condition.
+There are six serious health conditions under the FMLA.
+The Family and Medical Leave Act (FMLA) allows eligible employees the legal right to take up to 12 weeks off to recuperate from a serious health condition or to take care of a family member that has a serious health condition.

 FMLA leave may be taken when a condition falls into one of these six serious health condition categories: